- How is eye cancer treated?

 Radiation therapy for eye cancer

 Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells.
-It is a common treatment for intraocular melanoma.
-Radiation therapy can often preserve some vision in the eye, although sometimes this might be lost anyway if the radiation damages other parts of the eye.
-An advantage over surgery is that the eye structure is preserved, which may result in a better appearance after treatment.
+It is a common treatment for intraocular (eye) melanoma.
+Radiation therapy can often save some vision in the eye, although sometimes this might be lost anyway if the radiation damages other parts of the eye.
+An advantage over surgery is that the eye structure is preserved, which can result in a better appearance after treatment.